RHEL/CentOS 7

 Some CLAIMS Direct loading and maintenance code utilizes the PostgreSQL perl extension (plperl) as well as a heavy reliance on the libxml2 XML parsing library.
 IFI CLAIMS has produced a patched release of libxml2 as an RPM.
 It is highly recommended to update libxml2 from the IFI CLAIMS software repository.
 For additional distributions, please contact firstname.lastname@example.org.

-In an effort to further streamline CLAIMS Direct PostgreSQL schema versioning, we are introducing a schema and tools package into the CLAIMS Direct
+In an effort to streamline CLAIMS Direct PostgreSQL schema versioning, we offer a schema and tools package via the CLAIMS Direct

 psql into the instance.